For professionals

 Payment period

-for up to 60 months.
-It will be possible to extend payments by 24 months in the case of persons in a vulnerable situation with a multifaceted problem who need more rehabilitation.
+For up to 60 months.
+The allowance can be extended by 24 months for individuals in a vulnerable position with complex issues who require more rehabilitation.

-while a person waits for treatment or for rehabilitation to begin for up to six months.
-The same applies if the person's ill health prevents treatment or rehabilitation from starting.
+While an individual is waiting to receive treatment or for rehabilitation to begin, for up to six months.
+The same applies if the person's health problems prevent treatment or rehabilitation from starting.

-for 3 months after the end of rehabilitation if the person is registered as a job seeker at the Employment Agency.
+For three months after rehabilitation ends if the person is registered as a jobseeker with the Directorate of Labour.

 Service providers have an obligation to cooperate on services related to the rehabilitation of individuals.